-- Prepaid expenditure that is subject to the tax shelter rules is apportioned over the eligible service period or 10 years, whichever is less. - Prepaid expenditure incurred by a small business entity is immediately deductible under the 12-month rule if - the eligible service period for the expenditure is 12 months or less - the period ends no later than the last day of the income year following the year in which the expenditure was incurred.
+- Prepaid expenditure that is subject to the tax shelter rules is apportioned over the eligible service period or 10 years, whichever is less. - Prepaid expenditure incurred by a small business entity or an entity that would be a small business entity if the aggregated turnover threshold was \$50 million is immediately deductible under the 12month rule if - the eligible service period for the expenditure is 12 months or less - the period ends no later than the last day of the income year following the year in which the expenditure was incurred.

-Note: This rule, known as the 12-month rule, applies to both deductible business and non-business expenditure incurred by a small business entity that chooses to use this concession.
+Note: This rule, known as the 12-month rule, applies to both deductible business and non-business expenditure incurred by a small business entity and an entity that would be a small business entity if the aggregated turnover threshold was \$50 million that chooses to use this concession.

 If a prepayment does not meet the 12-month rule, you cannot claim an immediate deduction.
-Small business entities must apportion the deduction over the eligible service period or 10 years, whichever is less.
+Small business entities and entities that would be small business entities if the aggregated turnover threshold was \$50 million must apportion the deduction over the eligible service period or 10 years, whichever is less.